Digital Signage Software for Libraries

 Displays connected to various sensors and automated systems can display evacuation notices, alarms, or other useful live messages to visitors so they can safely exit the building in case of fire or other emergencies.

 Digital signage software helps library users stay informed, entertained, and motivated throughout their visit.

 Other uses for digital signage displays

-Strategically located displays can help keep visitors informed and entertained while they wait in line to check out books and other material.
+Strategically located library signage displays can help keep visitors informed and entertained while they wait in line to check out books and other material.
 Displays can rotate through a range of infotainment content like weather forecasts, community news and events, school information.
 Using time-sensitive content helps keep programming relevant.
 This reduces perceived dwell times and improves visitor experience.
 The same displays can be programmed to direct people when an employee becomes available.
 Any library can benefit from a well-designed digital signage software system.